Inside: Step-by-step guide to making paper mache planets.

-Have you been looking for a fun, engaging activity to integrate the arts into your solar system curriculum?
-Look no further!
-I’ll show you, step by step, how to create paper mache planets with your students.
+If you have been looking for how to do this, look no further!
+I’ll show you, step by step, how to create a paper mache solar system with your students.

 - Balloons (one balloon per pair of students)